-Accuracy and Precision
+Accuracy and Precision Definitions

-an Accurate measurement may not be Precise
+- an accurate measurement may not be precise

-a Precise measurement may not be accurate.
+- a precise measurement may not be accurate.

 A project manager along with other stakeholders (who are providing the requirements) must determine required level of accuracy and precision for measurements.
 Both are important for the project.